Adversarial Data Poisoning Attacks on Quantum Machine Learning in the NISQ Era: Evaluation

 \textbf{Label-flip vs. Bi-level:} Even though QUID is primarily a label-flipping (LF) technique, we compare its performance against random bi-level poisoning.
 In this method, apart from flipping labels, we also replace samples of the poisoned data ($\mathcal{D}_p$) i.e. $\{x_i \mid x_i \in \mathcal{D}_{p} \subset \mathcal{D}_{tr}\}$ ($\varepsilon = 0.5$), with random features and calculate the optimal poisoned labels for these random features.
 Table~\ref{tab:lf_bilevel} shows the performance comparison of label-flipping versus bi-level poisoning when training a 4-qubit QNN on various datasets under noise with error rate $p = 0.1$.
 Our experiments indicate that, in most cases, adding randomly generated poisoned samples (PS) actually leads to better performance (i.e. less accuracy \& loss degradation) compared to the scenario of using only LF with QUID.
 For the remaining analysis, we use only the label-flipping technique.

-\textbf{Noiseless vs. Noisy Simulations:} We compare the performance of QUID when training a QNN under both noiseless and noisy conditions.
-Table.~\ref{tab:noisy_noiseless} presents the performance comparison of QUID across various poison ratios, denoted as $\varepsilon$.
-From the figure, it is evident that for the same poison ratio, QUID demonstrates significantly better performance under noisy conditions compared to noiseless conditions.
-For example, at a poison ratio of $\varepsilon = 0.5$, QUID reduces performance by $78\%$ under noisy conditions compared to 53\% under noiseless conditions on Fashion-4 dataset.
-This result highlights the robustness of QUID against noise.
+\textbf{Noiseless vs. Noisy Simulations:} Table~\ref{tab:noisy_noiseless} presents the performance comparison of QUID when training a QNN under both noiseless and noisy conditions.
+From the table, it is evident that QUID demonstrates significantly better performance under noisy conditions compared to noiseless conditions.
+Specifically, under noise, QUID leads to an additional accuracy degradation of up to 24\%, whereas random flipping causes only about 2\% degradation.
+This indicates that even under noise, QUID remains effective and demonstrates a significant advantage over classical approaches.

 \textbf{Real Hardware Noise:} Given the limited availability of real quantum devices, we directly integrated noise models from actual quantum hardware.
-Specifically, we employed the noise models of IBM\_Kyiv and IBM\_Brisbane, and incorporated them into the \textit{qiskit.aer} device to accurately simulate the noise characteristics of these devices.
+Specifically, we employed the noise models of IBM\_Kyiv and IBM\_Brisbane, and incorporated them into the \textit{qiskit.aer} device to simulate the noise characteristics of these devices.
 Table~\ref{tab:real_noise} lists the performance of QUID and random label-flipping on real hardware noises.
 We observe that even in this scenario, QUID is able to significantly degrade the performance of the baseline model by $\approx73\%$ on IBM\_Brisbane's noise and $\approx72\%$ on IBM\_Kyiv's noise.